infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Play.md

 * Udayan Care[^8] recommends that all institutions have Indoor and outdoor games, yoga, meditation, music, television, picnics and outings and cultural programmes, gardening, library, dance, art therapy etc., and child-friendly library

 ## Challenges in structured interventions applied accross different institutions
-Context: This study reports the effects of a structural intervention, ENRICH (Environmental Interventions in Children’s Homes) which targeted the physical and social environment within residential children’s homes (RCHs) to increase physical activity (PA) among residents
+- Context: This study reports the effects of a structural intervention, ENRICH (Environmental Interventions in Children’s Homes) which targeted the physical and social environment within residential children’s homes (RCHs) to increase physical activity (PA) among residents. [^9]
+- Hypothesis:
+	- ENRICH was a structural intervention that worked with adult staff as change agents to create a more health-promoting environment in the RCH, which was hypothesized to result in increased PA among children.
+	- Based on theory and expert recommendation, we anticipated that working with organizational change agents to create PA-promoting environments that could be adapted to setting and population needs would increase PA among the children residing there, but this was not the case.
+- **Results:The ENRICH intervention had no impact on physical activity of youth residing within RCHs, even after the level of intervention implementation was considered**

+### Lessons Learned
+- Within the group home setting, it is clear that implementation does not occur in an ordered and uniform process and is influenced by many contextual factors within organizational environments.
+- Interventions targeting organizational changes to impact population health behaviors should devote careful attention and provide adequate resources to effectively monitor and document implementation.
+- Moreover, contextual factors within organizational settings including the PA environment and organizational capacity to implement health promotion programs are important to consider and should be assessed prior to implementation.
+- Future work is needed to examine the different organizational climates and cultures which influence the implementation of health promotion programs and changes to the physical and social PA environment.

 # Children with Chronic Conditions